marcandre/blog/source/_posts/2014-02-05-why-i-wont-squash-my-commits.markdown

 categories:
 ---

+There's a [Japanese translation](http://qiita.com/gogotanaka/items/8c55f69120965b077737)  by Gogo Tanaka if you prefer.

 ## tl;dnr

 While I really appreciate the constructive comments I get on pull requests I make, there’s one type of comment I have a hard time with.